williamdemeo/Math700Homework/README.md

 Windows, this should work automatically if you use the [native GitHub app](https://github-windows.s3.amazonaws.com/GitHubSetup.exe).

-+ If you're a fan of emacs, you might want to install the emacs package called [Magit][], which enables you to commit and push without leaving the emacs editor--very convenient!
++ If you're a fan of Emacs, you might want to install the Emacs package called [Magit][], which enables you to commit and push without leaving the Emacs editor--very convenient!

 + [This page][] on recording changes to the repository is extremely informative.